zehrakezer/rock_paper_scissors/README.md

 - **Loops**: A `while` loop ensures the game continues until a player decides to stop or the win condition is met.
 - **User Input**: The game interacts with the player using Python's `input()` function, making it a fully interactive experience.

-## Possible Extensions

-This game is just the beginning!
-Here are some ideas for expanding and enhancing the game:
-- **Multiplayer Mode**: Allow two players to play against each other on the same computer.
-- **Score History**: Keep track of how many games the player has won or lost in a session.
-- **AI Enhancement**: Implement a more advanced AI that learns from the player's choices and adapts its strategy.
-- **Graphical Interface**: Convert the game into a GUI application using a library like Tkinter or Pygame.
-- **Sound Effects**: Add sound effects to make the game more engaging.

 ## Example Game Session